kiboschool/course-programming-2/src/lessons/data/saving-and-reading-data.md

 ```

 Our program stores the location data with GPS latitude and longitude coordinates, like 2.1° North, 5.6° West.
 GPS coordinates are similar to x and y coordinates on a graph, but are coordinates for a globe.
 Every location on the planet can be referred to by its latitude and longitude coordinates.

+Software programs often use GPS coordinates like this to identity a location.

 The full data structure looks like this,